Completely free resume templates in varied styles and designs for 2022.

-Whether it’s about the 2016 general election, gun control, or some combination of Russia, collusion, and emails, it can be hard not to bring up politics while on the clock, even if the conversations get intense.
-So who’s willing to cross that line?
-To find out, we surveyed over 1,000 people about their political discussions at work, which topics tended to produce the most chatter, and the consequences of being open about politics.
-Want to know how often people lie about their political affiliation?
-Read on to find out.
+Whether it’s the presidential election, gun control, global warming, or any other partisan issue it can be hard to avoid politics while you’re on the clock, even if the conversations get intense.
+So how willing are people to get political?
+To find out, we surveyed over 1,000 people about their political discussions at work, the most common topics of conversation, and the consequences of being open about politics.
+Read on to find out what we discovered.

-We found roughly 83 percent of people admitted to having political conversations at work.
-While nearly 17 percent managed to steer clear of these controversial discussions, it was self-identified Republicans who were slightly more inclined toward discussing politics in the workplace.
+As to our own findings, roughly 83 percent of people admitted to having political conversations at work.
+Almost 17 percent managed to steer clear of these controversial discussions and self-identified Republicans were slightly more inclined toward discussing politics in the workplace.
+So in the majority of workplaces these discussions are occurring, bringing with them all the associated risks of conflict and division.

 Everyone Has an Opinion

-Employees said debates about the president came up the most often at work.
-With controversy surrounding everything from his tweets, tapes, and speeches to closed-door meetings and rallies, it’s no wonder nearly 4 in 5 people said Donald Trump came up in conversation while on the clock.
-While all press might be good press in some circles, roughly 47 percent of people also said discussions about the president caused the most workplace tension.
+In our survey, employees said debates about the president came up the most often at work.
+With controversy surrounding everything about his behavior and policies, it’s no wonder nearly 4 out of 5 people said Donald Trump came up in conversation while on the clock.
+And roughly 47 percent of people also said discussions about the president caused the most workplace tension.
+In the shadow of one the most divisive presidential election campaigns in history, you can be sure this is a topic to avoid if you want to keep it civil.

-Other hot-button issues can get people riled up when they should be thinking about project deadlines or upcoming meetings.
-Nearly 65 percent of people said gun control had been a topic of discussion at their jobs, followed by racism (58 percent), gender equality (42 percent), and police brutality (almost 42 percent).
-Whether it’s about a shooting incident like in Parkland, Florida, or instances like the Kent State grad who posed for graduation photos with her cap and rifle, gun control is certainly a topic that’s hard to avoid.
-Gun control was also the hot-button issue that caused the most tension between co-workers.
+Other hot-button issues cause tension too, and can prove to be a distraction when minds should be focused on work-related matters.
+Nearly 65 percent of people said gun control had been a topic of discussion at work, followed by racism (58 percent), gender equality (42 percent), and police brutality (almost 42 percent).
+Whether it’s a mass shooting incident, or instances like the St Louis couple who pointed firearms at protesters marching against racial injustice, gun control is certainly a topic that’s hard to avoid.
+It was also the issue that caused the most tension between co-workers.

-Political conversations in the workplace may not be uncommon.
-On average, respondents said these sometimes-sensitive exchanges occurred almost eight days a month – accounting for nearly a third of the days they spent around the office.
+Political conversations at work happen a lot.
+On average, respondents said political discussions occurred almost eight days a month—accounting for more than a third of days spent in the office.

-Perhaps one of the most important reasons for checking your political opinions at the office door involves political discrimination.
-While most states have laws prohibiting companies from firing employees based on their political (or any other kind of) beliefs, that doesn’t mean you won’t be affected when it comes time for that promotion or holiday party.
+Arguably one of the most important reasons for leaving your political opinions at home is the potential for discrimination.
+Most states have laws prohibiting companies from firing employees based on their political beliefs, that doesn’t mean you won’t be treated differently if you nail your colors to the mast.
+So, do the potential consequences prompt people to hide their views?

-Less than 17 percent of employees felt compelled to lie about their political views at work, but those feelings of concealment were much more common to Republicans.
-Roughly half of self-identified Republicans admitted it was better to lie about their views than be honest.
+We found that less than 17 percent of employees felt compelled to lie about their political views at work, but those feelings of concealment were much more common in Republicans.
+Roughly half of self-identified Republicans felt it was better to lie about their views.

 The Impact of Being Political

-When it comes to success, company culture matters.
-Research shows that when employees are happy, they’re more likely to be good at their jobs, have increased productivity, feel more creative, and to encourage their co-workers to do the same.
-Political conversations can have the opposite effect, and it’s entirely possible to feel depressed from all the back-and-forth between political parties.
+When it comes to business success, company culture matters.
+Research shows that when happy employees are more likely to be good at their jobs, have increased productivity, feel more creative, and inspire their co-workers to feel the same.
+Political conversations can have the opposite effect, and political depression is now a recognized phenomenon.
+So all that partisan back-and-forth can have a direct impact on mood, with knock-on effects on productivity.

-More than 1 in 3 people said they felt uncomfortable at work as a result of the political discussions around their office.
-This was more common among Republicans (nearly 36 percent) than Democrat (almost 30 percent) or Independent voters (close to 35 percent).
+More than 1 in 3 of our respondents said they felt uncomfortable at work as a result of the political discussions.
+This was more prevalent among Republicans (around 36 percent) than Democrat (around 30 percent) or Independent voters (around 35 percent).
 Republicans were also more likely to feel disrespected by their co-workers over politics as well.
-Another 1 in 5 people felt they had difficulty working with their co-workers due to their vocalized political beliefs, and nearly 13 percent reported being bullied.
+A further 1 in 5 people felt they had difficulty working with their co-workers due to their vocalized political beliefs, and nearly 13 percent reported being bullied because of them.

-Most people have an opinion about politics.
-As much as you might want to keep that conversation going with co-workers, though, there’s a reason politics are considered a taboo workplace topic.
-From discussions of Trump to gun control and virtually everything in between, these headline affairs were responsible for causing serious tension in the workplace.
+Most people have an opinion about politics, and the majority of us do discuss politics at work.
+But as much as you might want to keep that conversation going with co-workers, politics are considered a taboo workplace topic for good reason.
+From discussing Trump to gun control and virtually everything in between, hot-button political issues are a cause of serious tension in the workplace.

-Even if you think you’ve found like-minded co-workers who don’t mind talking about the midterms or popular ballot measures, there’s a chance some staff won’t entirely agree with your feelings.
-Whether it’s from fear of retaliation or harassment, unnecessary political conversations can leave people feeling disrespected, uncomfortable, or even bullied.
+Ultimately, even if you think you have like-minded coworkers there’s a chance some won’t entirely agree with your feelings.
+Whether it’s from fear of retaliation, harassment or discrimination, political conversations can leave people feeling disrespected, uncomfortable, or even bullied.

 Using Amazon’s Mechanical Turk, we ran a survey of 1,011 people about their experiences with discussing politics in the workplace.
 Respondents had to report discussions about politics taking place in their workplace to qualify.